About St. James

 Karen Gast teaches music in early childhood through fourth grade and directs the middle school Honor’s Choir.
 She focuses on the Orff method for music education that engages the whole child in learning music as it incorporates the natural rhythm of speech and language and builds in the movement that young children love.
 Now retired from the classroom where she enjoyed integrating music within all subject areas, Mrs. Gast focuses on her love of music education.
 She worked toward her Orff certification at DePaul University and continues her involvement in the GCAOSA, the greater Chicago Orff Association.

 Meghan Sleezer is the Music Director at St. James.
-In this role, Mrs. Sleezer directs mixed choir, hand bell choir and serves as our organist and Wedding Music Coordinator.
-In addition to serving at St. James, Mrs. Sleezer is a Visiting Instructor of Mathematics at Concordia University Chicago.
-She has been playing the organ for over ten years, her most recent position being with Pilgrim Lutheran Church in Houston, Texas.
-Mrs. Sleezer earned her bachelor’s degree in Education from Concordia University at Austin and her master’s degree in Mathematics Education at DePaul University.
+In this role, she coordinates special music, directs the handbell choir, and serves as our organist.
+In addition to serving at St. James, she is an Associate Professor of Mathematics at Concordia University Chicago.
+Dr. Sleezer studied organ under Dr. Faythe Freese and earned her bachelor’s degree in Education from Concordia University at Austin, her masters degree in Mathematics Education from DePaul University, and her PhD in Mathematics Education from Illinois Institute of Technology.